99x-incubator/temporal-microservices/architecture.md

 - **Docker Containers**: All components, including the API Gateway, microservices, Temporal workers, and Temporal server, are containerized using Docker.

-- **Docker Compose**: Docker Compose is used for orchestrating and managing the deployment of these containers, ensuring a modular, scalable architecture.
+- **Docker Compose**: Docker Compose is used to orchestrate and manage the deployment of these containers, ensuring a modular, scalable architecture.

 ## Architecture Flow